KDE/digikam-doc/setup_application/database_settings.rst

 Set the **Core Db Name** field to the name of the first database that is used to store photo metadata.

 Set the **Thumbs Db Name** field to the name of the second database that is used to store the wavelet-compressed thumbnails.
+The path to store the thumbnails data can be stored locally to prevent huge data exchange between the server and the application computer.
+Storing the thumbnails in remote can decrease the application performances and introduce time latency with large collections.

 Set the **Similarity Db Name** field to the name of the third database that is used to store the similarity finger-prints produced by the fuzzy search engine.